kowainik/org/style-guide.md

 of `HTTPServer`.

 Unicode symbols are allowed only in modules that already use unicode symbols.
-If you create unicode name, you should also create a non-unicode one as an alias.
+If you create a unicode name, you should also create a non-unicode one as an alias.

 ### Data types

 Creating data types is extremely easy in Haskell.
-It is usually a good idea to introduce custom data type (enum or `newtype`) instead of using commonly used data type (like `Int` or `String`).
+It is usually a good idea to introduce a custom data type (enum or `newtype`) instead of using a primitive data type (like `Int` or `String`).

 `type` aliases are allowed only for specializing general types: